PeppoSub/PeppoSub/README.md

 - 👋 I’m @PeppoSub
 - ✨ I’m a Physicist by nature, a Sys-Admin by nurture
 - 👀 I’m interested in ML, AI, AR
-- 🌱 I’m currently learning Unity
+- 🌱 I’m messing around with Unity, and created few AR game demos
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything, in particular on an AR game
 - 📫 How to reach me: pepposub@gmail.com

 <!---